 Dry red wine has been traditionally used when cooking meats.
 In our house it’s mostly chicken or fish that we eat, but cooking for my wine group (ten wine-guzzling, food-loving gourmands!)
 I embark on cooking red meat once or twice a year.
 I have always been wary of using cheap wine for cooking.
 Buying a decent cut of beef for ten people is usually not inexpensive and it seems to me that compromising the finished dish by using cheap wine seems folly.
 You should not of course use premium wine that would be unnecessary.
-Red Italian wine such as a good Chianti has always worked well for me.
+Red Italian wine such as a good Chianti from my favorite liquor store has always worked well for me.
 Perhaps it’s the high acidity of the wine and the concentrated sugars which seem to go well with stronger beef dishes.
 The classic Italian beef dish Peposo has been around for centuries and I have tasted few, if any, beef casseroles that can match the taste and complexity of this ancient and simple dish.
 I first tasted it in Tuscany where I dragged the poor chef out of his kitchen so he could explain in the recipe in detail!

 (Feeds 10.
 Can be prepared a day or two in advance – it will taste better!)

 - Sear cubes of beef in olive oil.
 (My chef pointed to his thigh when I asked him what type of beef!)

 - Toss in smashed garlic cloves in their skin.

 - Add beef stock, diced tomatoes, tomato paste, bay leaf, and thyme.

 - Add several tablespoons of ground pepper if cooking for ten.
 (You need to be brave to add this amount of pepper, but believe me, it works!)

 - Simmer until beef is tender (2-3 hours).

 - Serve with a good Bordeaux, Rioja or Chianti.